lluppesms/pipelines-dotnet-core/Labs/Module4-Lab-05.md

 ### Task 3: Create a Build Stage with a template

 Replace all of the build stage code with a simple call to a build template.

+> Note: you may have to adjust the path to the template to match where you saved it.

 ``` yaml
 - stage: BuildStage